EMDR

 Trauma can leave memories feeling "frozen in time," with all their original fear, shame, pain, or helplessness.
 EMDR helps the brain reprocess these memories so they can be integrated as just memories - no longer triggering overwhelming emotions or reactions.

-By using structured phases and gentle bilateral stimulation (like guided eye movements, tapping, or sounds), EMDR allows the nervous system to safely digest past trauma.
+By using structured phases and gentle bilateral stimulation, EMDR allows the nervous system to safely digest past trauma.
 This leads to lasting relief, greater emotional regulation, and the ability to live more freely in the present.

 Whether someone has experienced a single traumatic event or years of complex, developmental trauma, EMDR offers a deeply transformative path to healing at the root.